 Following up on my recent (and apparently quite popular) HOWTO, I've been tinkering a bit more with Rendezvous.
-In the process, I found that there is a client - registration required - that I'll be testing as soon as I can find my SanDisk card.
-The practical use for it seems rather limited (not many people that use s are likely to know what Rendezvous is), but being able to automatically discover available network services on, say, a public Wi-Fi hotspot that you've never visited before is a nice idea, and I'd like to see to what extent it is doable (it works fine with and Howl on the client side, but the server side needs a lot more work).
+In the process, I found that there is a Pocket PC client - registration required - that I'll be testing as soon as I can find my SanDisk card.
+The practical use for it seems rather limited (not many people that use Pocket PCs are likely to know what Rendezvous is), but being able to automatically discover available network services on, say, a public Wi-Fi hotspot that you've never visited before is a nice idea, and I'd like to see to what extent it is doable (it works fine with Safari and Howl on the client side, but the server side needs a lot more work).

 Given that a couple of years back I was fiddling with flaky access point firmware, dodgy NDIS drivers and a lot of WEP interoperability issues (and on the Bluetooth front, BlueZ and flaky phone firmware), the fact that I can now focus on making application-level services find each other on top of a wireless network is a noticeable (if not properly appreciated) improvement.